-stations and any other charity or not-for-profit organisation providing services for vision-impaired people.
+other charity or not-for-profit organisation providing services for vision-impaired people.
 It is separate from our own information service that we provide direct

-relating to living with sight loss for vision-impaired (blind and partially-sighted) people across England,
+with sight loss for vision-impaired (blind and partially-sighted) people across England, Scotland and Wales.

 Using Infosound Audio Material

-providing information, in audio, to blind and partially-sighted people free of charge; it may not be used for
+information, in audio, to blind and partially-sighted people free of charge; it may not be used for commercial or

-the inclusion of Infosound material in your audio publication or programme, there is a suggested script in
+listeners the inclusion of Infosound material in your audio publication or programme, Should you feel inclines to

 Current downloadable Infosound Audio Articles